Applied Engineering, Safety & Technology Student Organizations

 SME is a student organization which will help you gain access to resources that you will need to successfully complete your education and obtain the job you want in manufacturing.
 Benefits include the opportunity to take the Manufacturing Technologist Certification Exam before graduation at a reduced cost.
 The SME chapter system affords you valuable networking and mentoring opportunities with senior chapter members.
 Membership also includes a subscription to Manufacturing Engineering magazine which covers the latest technological developments and trends.
 The SME homepage allows you to explore job opportunities, participate in technical forums, and communicate with manufacturing students and professionals throughout the world.
 SME also offers a resume database service allowing you to post your resume into a system that is searched worldwide by companies seeking manufacturing professionals.

-TEECA is an organization interested in providing students an opportunity to strengthen their teaching and technology skills.
-This is accomplished through interaction with the local schools, regional and national technology competitions, and other service activities.
+TEECA@MU is an organization interested in providing students an opportunity to strengthen their teaching and technology skills.
+This is accomplished through interaction with the local schools, regional and national competitions, professional conference attendance, and other service activities.
+There are ample opportunities to develop leadership skills, engage in professional development, and build your expertise in preparation for your career.